West Bengal post-poll violence: SC issues notice to Bengal government | Law-Order

 The Supreme Court on Tuesday issued notice to the West Bengal government on a plea seeking directions to stop or prevent the alleged state-sponsored violence in West Bengal in wake of the state Assembly elections results.
 A Bench of Justice Vineet Saran and Justice BR Gavai asked the government to file its response on the plea and on the request of senior advocate Pinky Anand, appearing for the petitioner, agreed to make NHRC and National Commission for Women and Children a party to the PIL.

 The plea filed by five social activists, including two lawyers, also sought the constitution of an SIT to investigate the violence and take appropriate action against the culprits in reported incidents.
-The plea petition seeking SIT probe into post-poll violence and provide relief and rehabilitation of lakhs of persons displaced from the state after post-poll violence allegedly unleashed by TMC workers.
+The petition seeking SIT probe into post-poll violence provides relief and rehabilitation to lakhs of persons displaced from the state after post-poll violence allegedly unleashed by TMC workers.

 The apex court directed to file the reply by June 7 and posted the matter next for hearing in the second week of June.
 The plea filed by Arun Mukherjee and others claimed that post-poll violence in West Bengal has led to an exodus of people and internal displacement in the state.